jshin313/PicoCTFStreamNotes/README.md

 or just `man ascii`

 ## The Numbers - Cryptography
 There are only numbers no larger than 26 so the numbers just stand for the index of each letter in the alphabet.
-Manually do it or use this script from gynvael:
+Manually do it or use this script from Gynvael:
 ```
 import string
 a = "ABCDEFGHIJKLMNOPQRSTUVWXYZ"